miketran-okta/accessgateway-oracle/README.md

 <img src="https://github.com/miketran-okta/accessgateway-oracle/blob/master/3.png"/>

+## LDAP Authentication Provider

-After authentication (via HTTP header), Oracle applications require a JAAS subject and principals to support downstream authorization.
+After authentication (via HTTP header), Oracle applications require a JAAS subject and principals to support downstream authorization within the Oracle apps.
 This process typically entials querying Oracle Internet Directory but in this case we will be using Okta's LDAP Interface.

 - Add a new Provider with the name `Okta`, select **LDAPAuthenticator** under `Type` and then click OK